COVID-19 > Time Off

 Because it is allergy season, remember that a simple cough may not be a sign of coronavirus or flu; however, having fever or shortness of breath in addition to cough may point to those more serious ailments.Employers should not ask too much so as to identify a specific condition an employee may be suffering from: Per the Society for Human Resource Management (SHRM), “The Americans with Disabilities Act prohibits disability-related inquiries unless they are job-related and consistent with business necessity.
 But such an inquiry may be job-related and consistent with business necessity if an ill employee poses a direct threat to the health of others.”

-- If an employee becomes sick with the virus and has to be quarantined or is under stay at home orders, how will PTO be used?
+- If an employee becomes sick or is under stay at home orders, how will PTO be used?

 First, you’ll want to establish if your employee is eligible for Emergency Paid Sick Leave (EPSL) under FFCRA.
 FFCRA Paid Leave is covered in a section above, including which employees are eligible and benefits.